dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Questions (no solutions)/sections/072_Fields and Galois Theory.md

 .\]

-- We can produce two distinct elements of order 2, forcing it to be $C_2^2$:
+- We can start writing down automorphisms:
 \[
 \sigma_1:
 \begin{cases}